New Burlington, OH - (1803 - 1971 partially abandoned during the Caesar Creek Lake flood control project)

-Classification: ghost town
+Classification: small town

 Location: Chester Township, Clinton County & Spring Valley Township, Greene County - In Caesar Creek State Park on a gravel road (the old main street) just north of the intersection at Rt.
 380 & Roxanna New Burlington Rd.

-New Burlington was a farming & mill town first settled by Aaron Jenkins (1750 - 1807) who came from Tennessee in 1799.
+New Burlington is a farming & mill town first settled by Aaron Jenkins (1750 - 1807) who came from Tennessee in 1799.
 He donated land for the cemetery & was the first person buried there.
 New Burlington hit it's peak population around 400 residents in 1880.
-The town had a few churches, a post office that ran from 1837-1971, & the Columbus, Washington, & Cincinnati Railroad (Grasshopper) from 1878 - 1933.
+The town had a few churches, a post office that ran from 1837-1971, & a train station on the Columbus, Washington, & Cincinnati Railroad (Grasshopper) from 1878 - 1933.
 It also had several grocery & general stores over the years as well as everything else they needed at any given time like a shoe shop, tailor, tannery, blacksmith, saw mill, planning mill, school & two doctors at one point in the 1800's.

 The last grocery store that existed was located across from where a small set of concrete steps still stand about 10 feet from the right side of the old main street.
 The gravel road turns into a concrete road & the main street bridge is the next sight to see.
 There's plenty of parking spots on the other side.